Comparison of top chess players throughout history: Vladimir Kramnik (2005 and 2011)

-Leonard Barden (2008)
+Leonard Barden (2008 and 2025)

-In his 2008 obituary of Bobby Fischer, Leonard Barden wrote that most experts ranked Kasparov as the best ever player, with probably Fischer second and Karpov third.
+In his 2008 obituary of Bobby Fischer, Leonard Barden wrote that most experts ranked Kasparov as the best-ever player, with probably Fischer second and Karpov third: "Most experts place him [Fischer] the second or third best ever, behind Kasparov but probably ahead of Karpov.
+As Kasparov himself wrote in My Great Predecessors, Fischer's superiority over his contemporaries at his peak was greater than any other world champion's."

+In 2025, Barden stated that Kasparov remained the greatest player in history owing to his consistently higher-class results over a quarter of a century against the strongest opposition, adding: "I might take a different view if Magnus Carlsen maintains his present level for another five years, although I won't be around to see it.
+I reluctantly discard Fischer, my personal hero of the three, because his absolute peak was over too brief a period."

 Levon Aronian (2012, 2015, and 2022)

 In a 2012 interview, Levon Aronian stated that he considers Alexander Alekhine the best player of all time.

 In a 2015 interview after the 8th round of the Sinquefield Cup, Levon Aronian stated that he considers Garry Kasparov the strongest player of all time.

 In a 2022 interview after the 5th round of the first leg in FIDE Grand Prix 2022, when asked if he thought that in the future Garry Kasparov or Magnus Carlsen would be considered the 'GOAT' (Greatest Of All Time), Levon Aronian stated that "I kind of feel that Magnus will be the greatest for a long long time, because for me he is probably already the greatest but it is still continuing.
 It will take a long time to beat his achievements."